-The point at which air cooled down enough for condensation to occur is called dew point.
+The point at which air-cooled down enough for condensation to occur is called the dew point.

-Air cannot absorb enough vapour anymore, the vapours begin to condense on cold surfaces.
+Air cannot absorb enough vapor anymore, the vapors begin to condense on cold surfaces.

 When it comes to windows condensation is not only an optical problem, it can quickly develop into a serious health hazard once mold starts growing over time.

-People who have to deal with a lot of condensation on their windows therefore ask themselves the same question: How can I manipulate the dew point in my rooms and keep my windows dry?
-Two factors decide about the dew point; relative humidity and room temperature.
+People, who have to deal with a lot of condensation on their windows, therefore, ask themselves the same question: How can I manipulate the dew point in my rooms and keep my windows dry?
+Two factors decide the dew point; relative humidity and room temperature.
 The higher a room’s temperature and the lower the humidity, the higher the dew point will be.
 And the higher the dew point, the lower the chance of condensation.

 To know about the dew point is absolutely vital when it comes to knowing where and when condensation could occur.
 Calculating the dew point is easy if you know temperature and humidity: